 Photo supplied by Transport Canberra

-This trial will explore future transport options for regional NSW and boost access and connectivity between different modes of transport.
-If the trial is a success, Transport for NSW may consider a wider rollout of this service on a permanent basis across regional NSW.
+This Wagga Wagga trial was initially flagged to explore future transport options for regional NSW and boost access and connectivity between different modes of transport.

-Beyond the health benefits of active travel, the integration of bike riding with buses will increase convenience, reduce congestion and greenhouse emissions, and initial research suggest it may appeal to customers not currently using public transport in Wagga Wagga.
+Beyond the health benefits of active travel, the integration of bike riding with buses would increase convenience, reduce congestion and greenhouse emissions, and initial research suggested it may appeal to customers not currently using public transport in Wagga Wagga.

-Transport for NSW received a positive response from the community through the market re-search survey conducted last month.
-There were over 400 respondents and 100 participants have registered to take part in the on-road trial.
+Transport for NSW received a positive response from the community through the market re-search survey conducted earlier in 2021.
+There were over 400 respondents and 100 participants registered to take part in the on-road trial.

-- The service will improve connections for the community between active and public transport
+- improve connections for the community between active and public transport

-- It will provide connectivity to popular destinations around the city
+- provide connectivity to popular destinations around the city

-- The bike racks are simple and easy to use
+- include simple and easy to use bike racks

-The first “Bikes on Buses in the Bush” trial is set to begin next month in Wagga Wagga.
-The on-road trial will be rolled out on the 960 bus route which travels from Lake Albert in Wagga Wagga’s south, through to the CBD, Estella and Charles Sturt University in the north.
-Buses with racks installed may be used on different routes through the city, although will not be regularly scheduled.
+The first “Bikes on Buses in the Bush” trial was set to begin in mid-2021 in Wagga Wagga.
+The on-road trial was expected to be rolled out on the 960 bus route which travels from Lake Albert in Wagga Wagga’s south, through to the CBD, Estella and Charles Sturt University in the north.

 Phone: 13 22 13